lazy-orange/staging.lazyorange.xyz/readme.md

 A terraform configuration to create an AWS EKS cluster that can be connected to your group clusters and then used across projects to use [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/#overview) feature.

+This module under the hood uses this awesome [AWS EKS](https://github.com/cloudposse/terraform-aws-eks-cluster) module by CloudPosse :cloud: and many others modules which make it possible this project :heart:.

 ## Motivation

 Manage the Kubernetes cluster and its dependencies can be hard, then when you is already familiar with main features provided by Gitlab and its integration with [AWS EKS](https://docs.gitlab.com/ee/user/project/clusters/add_remove_clusters.html#eks-cluster) and [Google Kubernetes Engine](https://docs.gitlab.com/ee/user/project/clusters/add_remove_clusters.html#gke-cluster), [Auto DevOps feature](https://docs.gitlab.com/ee/topics/autodevops/#overview), using Gitlab UI you will want to manage its dependices such [NGinx Ingress Controller](https://github.com/helm/charts/tree/master/stable/nginx-ingress), CertManager, Gitlab Runner, etc through [GitOps](https://www.weave.works/blog/practical-guide-gitops) with tools that you love and use on daily-basis, such [Helm](https://helm.sh) and [helmfile](https://github.com/roboll/helmfile) and use custom values and settings that fit to your needs.